ssbc/ssb-db/README.md

   messages from the middle
 - The malicious database *can* refuse to send us the feed, or only send us the first *N* messages in the feed
-- Messages are not encrypted.
-The malicious database can read them.
-That said, it is easy to implement encryption in a layer on top of secure-scuttlebutt (see `test/end-to-end.js`).
+- Messages may optionally be encrypted.
+See `test/end-to-end.js`.

 ## API